 In this interview I spoke with Nis Frome co-founder of Alpha.
 Alpha helps enterprises get access to consumer insights rapidly.
 Alpha’s platform enables management teams to make data-driven decisions about users, products, and markets.
-By streamlining the workflow to source a target audience, design interactive prototypes, and run experiments, Alpha’s end-to-end platform lets you go from plain-English question to on-demand user insights in two days.
+By streamlining the workflow to source a target audience, design interactive prototypes, and run experiments, Alpha’s end-to-end platform lets you go from plain-English questions to on-demand user insights in two days.

 Experimentation is the means by which products improve so it's natural for every product manager or company leader to try and find ways to experiment faster.
 Faster experimentation leads to a higher pace of innovation and can be done in the product design phase or in the improvement phase.